Welcome to the College of Nursing

 - TOEFL is required for applicants who are non-native speakers of English.
 This requirement may be waived if the applicant has completed a minimum of three years of higher education and received their baccalaureate degree in the United States.

-After an initial review of completed files, a subset of applicants are invited to interview with faculty.
+After an initial review of completed files, a subset of applicants is invited to interview with faculty.

 *Cumulative GPA calculated for all applicants, prerequisite science GPA for GEM applicants only, and prelicensure nursing GPA for all graduate programs except GEM.